- Student Organization Information & Resources

 Q. Who are some of the Federalist Society’s financial supporters?

-A. For the upcoming 2017-2018 academic year, the Federalist Society University of Denver Chapter is excited to announce a partnership with studypool.com, an innovative micro-tutoring service.
+A. For the upcoming 2017-2018 academic year, the Federalist Society University of Denver Chapter is excited to announce a partnership with StudyPool, a leader in online homework help!
+Thanks to them for making great things possible for the Federalist Society.
+We really appreciate their support and you should check them out at https://www.studypool.com.
 On a national level, the Federalist Societ receives 90% of the funding comes from individuals and foundations; the other 10% comes from corporations.
 The Society does not take money from any political party or group affiliated with a political party or from the federal government.